 - Dhttp://kokoronogekijou.com(in Japanese)

-BTMU and MUTB are sponsors of this international spor ts organization, the Japanese affiliate of the Special Olympics, which helps persons with developmental disabilities become more independent and participate in society.
+BTMU and MUTB are sponsors of an international sports organization that provides support for persons with mental and developmental disabilities so they can develop independence and participate in society.

 Since 2009, MUMSS has helped organize an annual event in which financial companies located in Tokyo raise donations for charity.